DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion

 \subsection{Association Strategy}

-In the previous section, most methods entangle the detection and tracking modules.
-To have an independent study on association algorithms, we use the most recently developed YOLOX~\cite{YOLOX} detector for object detection on DanceTrack and conduct different object association algorithms following that.
+The methods in the previous section entangle the detection and tracking modules.
+To have an independent study on association algorithms, we use the most recently developed YOLOX~\cite{YOLOX} detector for object detection on DanceTrack and conduct different association algorithms following that.
 The results are shown in Table~\ref{table_tracker}.

-SORT~\cite{SORT} uses Kalman Filter to model the object trajectory and DeepSORT~\cite{DeepSORT} adds appearance matching.
+SORT~\cite{SORT} uses Kalman Filter to model the object motion and DeepSORT~\cite{DeepSORT} adds appearance matching.
 Compared to SORT, DeepSORT shows no performance boost but worse performance instead, suggesting the negative gain due to appearance matching.
 On the other hand, MOTDT~\cite{MOTDT} uses the tracking result to help detect bounding boxes.
-But in fact, detection performance can be really good on the DanceTrack dataset and the exact bottleneck is the association part, so MOTDT shows even worse performance on both detection quality and association quality with its design.
+But in fact, detection performance can be really good on DanceTrack dataset and the exact bottleneck is the association part, so MOTDT shows even worse performance on both detection quality and association quality with its design.
 Lastly, BYTE~\cite{bytetrack} uses a high-tolerance strategy to select detection results into the association stage.
 The design aims to decrease tracklet fragmentation in tracking.
-OC-SORT~\cite{cao2022observation,contributors2020mmtracking} improves the association robustness for non-linear object motion in pure motion-based manner and it shows the best association performance in terms of IDF1 and AssA metrics.
-This also reveals that DanceTrack is not a strict challenge for modern deep object detectors, the true challenge is in the object association part instead.
+OC-SORT~\cite{cao2022observation,contributors2020mmtracking} improves the association robustness for non-linear object motion in pure motion-based manner and it shows the best association performance on DanceTrack where object motion is highly non-linear.
+The results reveal that DanceTrack is not a strict challenge for object detectors, the true challenge is in the object association part.

 We further use different motion models to introduce temporal dynamics in the tracking process to facilitate better association, as shown in Table~\ref{table_motion}.
 Obviously, both Kalman filter~\cite{SORT} and LSTM~\cite{DEFT} outperform naive IoU association (without temporal dynamics) by a large margin, indicating the great potential of motion models in tracking objects, especially when appearance cues are not reliable.
 With the relatively slow progress of object model motion in the field of multi-object tracking, we expect to see more researches.